veponen/StrawberryFields/README.md

 # StrawberryFields
 a study project

-new line is added group 2
+new line is added group 2 changes